zalando/zally/README.md

 - Written in Java 8 with [Spring Boot](https://github.com/spring-projects/spring-boot)
 - Zally comes with a server which lints your swagger files
 - Zally CLI is handy command-line tool, it uses the server in the background
+- Zally Web UI is another client build on top of React and Node.js
 - Rule changes only have to be applied in the server component

 **Tech Stack:** Zally server is written in Java 8 with Spring Boot.
 We made rule implementation